-Jamali successfully contributed in 1985 general elections and accepted for the Prime minister’s Secretariat.
+Jamali successfully contributed to the 1985 general elections and accepted for the Prime minister’s Secretariat.
 He competed for the seat of Prime Minister against Muhammad Khan Junejo and Ilahi Bux Soomro.
-However, Junejo won the slot due to his apolitical ideas and lack of understanding the government operations, although it was proved to be misunderstanding.
-Jamali took the oath from General Zia-ul-Haq, and appointed as the minister of Ministry of Water and Power in the government of Prime minister Junejo.
+However, Junejo won the slot due to his apolitical ideas and lack of understanding of the government operations, although it was proved to be a misunderstanding.
+Jamali took the oath from General Zia-ul-Haq and was appointed as the minister of the Ministry of Water and Power in the government of Prime minister Junejo.

-In 1988, Jamali joined the right-wing conventional association, the Islamic Democratic Alliance (IDA), and appointed as the Chief Minister of Balochistan in 1988.
-However, he lost the support of Pakistan Peoples Party and was immediately succeed by nationalist Akbar Bugti.
-He remained active in politics and joined 1990 elections holding the chairmanship of Senate committee of economics, financial, and revenue services.
+In 1988, Jamali joined the right-wing conventional association, the Islamic Democratic Alliance (IDA), and was appointed as the Chief Minister of Balochistan in 1988.
+However, he lost the support of the Pakistan Peoples Party and was immediately succeeded by nationalist Akbar Bugti.
+He remained active in politics and joined the 1990 elections holding the chairmanship of Senate committee of economics, finance, and revenue services.
 In 1993, he joined the Pakistan Muslim League (PML) led by Nawaz Sharif as its senior vice president.
-In 1996, with the support of JUI-F, Jamali was again appointed as care-taker chief minister of Balochistan and secured his parliametary seat in 1997 general elections.
-As parliamentary member, Jamali was the chairman of the senate committee sports and physical development.
+In 1996, with the support of JUI-F, Jamali was again appointed as caretaker chief minister of Balochistan and secured his parliamentary seat in the 1997 general elections.
+As a parliamentary member, Jamali was the chairman of the senate committee sports and physical development.
 He remained a powerful and public vocal of Pakistan’s first nuclear tests authorized by Prime Minister Nawaz Sharif but his relations with the Prime minister went cold.
 Problems with Nawaz Sharif arose in 1999 during the Kargil war and subsequently ended his support to the Prime minister after the 1999 coup d’état led by chief of army staff and Chairman Joint Chiefs of Staff Committee General Pervez Musharraf.

 On 20 July 2002, Jamali joined the fragment and rebel group of Pakistan Muslim League, the Q Group as its Senior Executive President.
-In 2002, Jamali participated with full force in 2002 general elections and secured his parliamentary seat with heavy margin from Balochistan Province.
-Initially, he contested for the Prime minister Secretariat and won the support of his party members when his supporters from the Peoples party and Muslim league defected to Q-Group to support him.
-In the first parliamentary session, Jamali won the bid of the Prime minister secretariat.
+In 2002, Jamali participated with full force in the 2002 general elections and secured his parliamentary seat with a heavy margin from Balochistan Province.
+Initially, he contested for the Prime minister’s Secretariat and won the support of his party members when his supporters from the Peoples Party and Muslim league defected to Q-Group to support him.
+In the first parliamentary session, Jamali won the bid of the Prime minister’s secretariat.
 This was the first general election to take place in Pakistan following the 1999 coup.

 Soon after appointed as Prime minister, Jamali announced the new cabinet.
 His economic policies were primarily based on the Capitalism and free-economy principles, a plan devised by his economic minister Shaukat Aziz in 1999.
-His policies emphasized the Macroeconomics policies and approved the poverty-alleviation programme, and pioneered the pro-poor policies by establishing industries and giving free-hands to private sector to bring investment in the country.
-Major industries and state-owned corporations were opened to private sector and the doors of investment opportunities were opened to individuals of the private corporations.
-His economic policies were extremely under the control of his economic minister Shaukat Aziz who supervised the success of the privatization programme Jamali had gave approval earlier.
+His policies emphasized the Macroeconomics policies and approved the poverty-alleviation program, and pioneered the pro-poor policies by establishing industries and giving free-hands to the private sector to bring investment in the country.
+Major industries and state-owned corporations were opened to the private sector and the doors of investment opportunities were opened to individuals of the private corporations.
+His economic policies were extremely under the control of his economic minister Shaukat Aziz who supervised the success of the privatization program Jamali had approved earlier.

 As Prime minister, Jamali formulated pro-American policies while on other hand, worked on enhancing the relations with Iran, China, and European Union.
-As for first task, Jamali attempted to improve relations with country’s neighbors by first directing an invitation to President of Iran Mohammad Khatami who visited Pakistan in 2002 after immediately accepting the initiation.
-A high-level delegation, consisting the Iranian cabinet, members of the Parliament, Iranian Vice-President and President Khatami paid a three-day state visit in 2002.
-As in return, Jamali paid a state visit in 2003 where he held talks with economic cooperation, security of the region, and better bilateral ties between Pakistan and Iran.
+As for the first task, Jamali attempted to improve relations with the country’s neighbors by first directing an invitation to the President of Iran Mohammad Khatami who visited Pakistan in 2002 after immediately accepting the initiation.
+A high-level delegation, consisting of the Iranian cabinet, members of the Parliament, Iranian Vice-President, and President Khatami paid a three-day state visit in 2002.
+As in return, Jamali paid a state visit in 2003 where he held talks with economic cooperation, the security of the region, and better bilateral ties between Pakistan and Iran.

-On October 2003, Jamali first foreign trip took place as Prime minister after visiting a state visit to United States.
-He met with President of the United States George W. Bush in 2003 and vowed to support United States on War on Terror.
+In October 2003, Jamali’s first foreign trip took place as Prime minister after visiting a state visit to the United States.
+He met with President of the United States George W. Bush in 2003 and vowed to support the United States on War on Terror.
 After negotiating with the United States, Jamali succeeded in securing an aid package from the United States to support the national economy and social reforms to reduce the level of suicide and to elevate the progress of the social growth in the country.